 Table of Contents

+How to reduce the impact of polyphenols on the functionality of plant food?
 In this series of articles, NIZO Food Research Division Manager and FoodNavigator advisory panel member René Floris discusses some of the big issues in today’s food industry.

 What causes differences in plant protein ingredients, even when they are from the same type of source?
 For instance, a protein isolate from one manufacturer may be darker, have a stronger taste, or act differently in a product than the ‘same’ protein isolate from another manufacturer.
 While processing certainly plays a role, so does composition: the presence of ‘other’, possibly unwanted molecules in the protein isolate.
 One class of such ‘co-passengers’ is polyphenols.
 Renske Janssen, Project Manager Protein Technology for NIZO, explains why you should be paying attention to polyphenols and how advances in their characterisation are helping both protein and food producers improve their products.

 Polyphenols are compounds found in all plants.
 There are thousands of different kinds, such as flavonoids, phenolic acids and lignans.
 They can impact the plant food functionality in many ways, including flavour, colour, texture, mouthfeel, and more.
 For example, some polyphenols are associated with bitter taste or astringent mouthfeel – think chocolate, tea, coffee, wine.
 But they can also have other flavour notes, such as ‘beany’, ‘earthy’ or even ‘dairy’.
 Furthermore, some may offer health benefits, for example as antioxidants.